Christoph Merian: Early life and education

-Christoph Merian was born on the 22 January 1800 in the “House to the Green Ring“ in Basel as the son of Christoph Merian senior and Valeria Hoffmann.
-Christoph Merian was educated in Basel.
-At the age of five years, his education began.
-He attended the private boy school of Johann Heinrich Munzinger from 1805 until 1808, the year when he entered the Gymnasium "Zur Burg".
-In 1811 his father bought the estate in Brüglingen, Münchenstein where the family would spend the summertime.
-In 1815 the family settled in Mannheim and by 1816 he began his apprenticeship as a merchant.
+He attended the private boys school of Johann Heinrich Munzinger from 1805 to 1808 and then entered Gymnasium Zur Burg.
+In 1815, the family settled in Mannheim and by 1816 he began his apprenticeship as a merchant.
 In 1818, he began an education as an agronomist and visited the "Landwirtschaftliches Institut Hofwil" (agricultural institute of Hofwil) of Phillipp Emanuel von Fellenberg near Bern.
-Fellenberg was a well known principal and had several members if the European and Russian nobility among his alumni.
+The institute was well-known and had several members of the European and Russian nobility among its alumni.
 Several young men from Basel also attended the agricultural institute.

 During the year he stayed in Hofwil, he attended classes on planting, preparation of the soil, fertilizer treatment, breeding, the mechanization of agriculture and veterinary medicine.
-In 1819 he enrolled into the "Landwirtschaftliche Akademie" (agricultural academy) in Hohenheim by Stuttgart in 1818, where the cultivation of forests was a primary field of education.
-Hohenheim was a boarding school in which besides forestry also classes in mineralogy, chemistry and veterinary medicine were included in the curriculum and the students were free to attend the classes they wanted to.
-He stayed in Hohenheim until 1821 following which he accompanied Theodor von Speyr, a merchant in his fathers service on a journey over London, Liverpool and Dover in England and Calais and Paris in France.
+In 1819, he enrolled into the "Landwirtschaftliche Akademie" (agricultural academy) in Hohenheim near Stuttgart in 1818, where the cultivation of forests was a primary field of education.
+Hohenheim was a boarding school in which, besides forestry, classes in mineralogy, chemistry, and veterinary medicine were included in the curriculum and the students were free to attend the classes they wanted.
+He stayed in Hohenheim until 1821, following which he accompanied Theodor von Speyr, a merchant in his father's service, on a journey to London, Liverpool, and Dover in England, and Calais and Paris in France.